 Students may report allegations of discrimination or harassment to the Title IX Coordinator.
 Reports are confidential.
-Investigation reports may be forwarded to the SAPC to determine if other action needs to be taken.
+Investigation reports may be forwarded to the Student Assessment and Promotions Committee (SAPC) to determine if other action needs to be taken.

-Title IX Coordinator and Compliance Specialist Department of Planning and Assessment (720) 874-2481
+Title IX Coordinator and Compliance Specialist Department of Planning and Assessment can be contacted at (720) 874-2481.